Stress is a signal – how StressInsight works with stress for individuals and organizations.

 2. Restore adaptive capacity

-Chronic stress depletes energy, attention, and flexibility.
+Chronic stress gradually depletes energy, attention, and cognitive flexibility.

-Rather than pushing resilience, we focus on restoring capacity: improving recovery, reducing cognitive overload, increasing predictability, and supporting emotional and mental stability over time.
+This includes improving recovery, reducing cognitive overload, increasing predictability, and supporting emotional and mental stability over time.

 3. Adjust the conditions that sustain stress